DIY Toner: Simple Herbal Recipe

-DIY toner is a nourishing the face with a few simple ingredients to help tighten the skin and improve clarity.
-Use this homemade toner to help balance the pH of the skin.
-Follow my tips below to make your own DIY face toner.
+This DIY toner is a nourishing recipe made with just a few simple ingredients to help tighten the skin and improve clarity.
+Use this homemade natural toner to help balance the pH of the skin.

 Homemade skincare is my jam.
 I love creating recipes that help save money and are natural.
 Just saying, there are so many recipes on this blog that you should check out.

-This recipe was actually created a few months ago for my Natural Skin Mini Guide (grab it – it’s free!), but I loved it so much I decided to share it here with all of you.
+This recipe was actually created a few months ago for my Natural Skin Mini Guide (grab it – it’s free!), but I love it so much as part of my skincare routine, that I decided to share it here with all of you.

-My skin feels so fresh, clean, and rejuvenated when I use a facial toner.
+My skin feels so fresh, clean, and rejuvenated when I use this product.
 Toners are really meant to clear any remaining dirt, prep your skin for moisturizer, and help regulate the pH of the skin, so this is a really great step to add to your skincare routine.

 I struggle with dry, red, and irritated skin.
 Thankfully, since I’ve started using this toner, it has helped bring down the redness and doesn’t dry my skin out.
 There are so many great benefits of this recipe, and, bonus, it smells amazing.
 That is always a win.